Chiesi Group's 2023 Revenue Surpasses €3 Billion Mark, Reflecting 10% Growth Year-on-Year (+12% @CER), Underlining Commitment to Innovative, Sustainable Practices

 29.5 %

 In 2023, the Company reinforced its strong momentum across geographies and business areas.
-At constant exchange rates (@CER), growth was observed in all three of the Group's business areas (AIR - respiratory diseases, RARE - rare and ultra-rare diseases, and CARE - specialty care, neonatology and consumer healthcare) and across all its Regions (US grew at 25%, Europe at 7% and China and International at 22%).
+At constant exchange rates (@CER), growth was observed in all three of the Group's business areas (AIR - respiratory diseases, RARE - rare and ultrarare diseases, and CARE - specialty care, neonatology and consumer care) and across all its Regions (US grew at 25%, Europe at 7% and China and International at 22%).

 The focus on innovation continues to be central in the growth of Chiesi Group.
 R&D investments reached almost 24% of total sales in the year, fuelling both the internal pipeline and accelerating external collaborations.